 One of the best features of social media is customer engagement.
 Social media gives businesses a way to engage customers one-on-one, which is difficult for offline businesses.

-In that sense, social media objectives should orient around providing value to customers, not just disseminating typical marketing information.
+In that sense, social media objectives should be oriented around providing value to customers, not just disseminating typical marketing information.
 Social platforms like Facebook or Instagram give companies powerful tools to track their performance and modify their digital marketing plan.

 Companies can often fall into the trap of focusing all their marketing resources on acquiring new customers that they neglect to maintain and nurture existing customers.
 According to surveys from BIA Advisory Services, the typical business earns over half of its annual revenue from repeat clients.
 Repeat clients also spend 66% more than new customers per transaction.